 Despite advances in indoor 3D scene layout generation, synthesizing scenes with dense object arrangements remains challenging.
-Existing methods primarily focus on large furniture while neglecting smaller objects, resulting in unrealistically empty scenes.
+Existing methods focus on large furniture while neglecting smaller objects, resulting in unrealistically empty scenes.
 Those that place small objects typically do not honor arrangement specifications, resulting in largely random placement not following the text description.

 @article{pun2025hsm,